 We have assembled an executive team from leading organizations with a deep base of management experience within industrial manufacturing companies.
 Our Chairman and Chief Executive Officer, Cary Dunston, joined our team in 2006 and was named Chief Executive Officer in 2015 and elected Chairman in 2017.
 Mr. Dunston has a broad range of experience in manufacturing and supply chain management including the implementation of continuous improvement programs and lean manufacturing initiatives.
-Our team has identified and begun to execute on opportunities for operational improvement that has yielded increased profitability.
+Our team has identified and begun to execute on opportunities for operational improvement.